jedlimlx/Logic-Cellular-Automaton-Search/README.md

 -----------
 * Support for alternating HROT rules
 * Automatic generation of pattern files for spaceship searches
-* Support for C1 symmetry
+* Support for C1, D2|, D2- symmetry
+* Support for Id, Flip| Transformation
 * Support for Glucose4, Glucose3, Lingeling, Cadical, Minisat and MapleSAT

 TODO